mia-platform/documentation/docs/business_suite/microlc/authentication.md

 - *type*: boolean
 - *required*: `false`
 - *default*: `false`
 - *description*: defines if the authentication process is expected.
   This property can be used to avoid the authentication process or to make a public instance of `microlc`.

 ### userInfoUrl

 - *type*: string
 - *required*: `false`
-- *description*: defines which endpoint expose the user information.
+- *description*: defines which endpoint expose the user information: it will be called using the `GET` method.
   If authentication is not expected, this should not be provided, otherwise is mandatory.

 ### userLogoutUrl

 - *type*: string
 - *required*: `false`
-- *description*: defines which endpoint expose the user logout.
+- *description*: defines which endpoint expose the user logout: it will be called using the `GET` method.
   If authentication is not expected, this should not be provided, otherwise is mandatory.